 If you currently attend a school or college, ask your Exams Officer if your school can administer the test for you.
-Further information on how to become a test centre can be found on the Admissions Testing Service website.
+Further information on how to become a test centre can be found on the Cambridge Assessment Admissions Testing website.

-The BMAT is sat everywhere in the world on the first Wednesday in November every year.
+The BMAT will be sat everywhere in the world on 18 October.